 How is the course assessed?

 The examination consists of two written papers.
-In the Unit 1 paper, you will be examined on the three compulsory topic areas.
-In the Unit 2 paper, you will be examined on three of the four supplementary topic areas.
-Each paper lasts 1 hour 30 minutes and is worth 50%.
+In Paper 1 you will be examined on Families and Education.
+In Paper 2 you will be examined on Crime and Deviance and Social Stratification.
+Within each paper you will be assessed on the relevant areas of Social Theory and Methodology relating to the topics studied.
+Each paper lasts 1 hour 45 minutes and is worth 50% of the GCSE.

 A Sociology GCSE for AQA